gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 title: How I Learned to Stop Worrying and Love LLMs
 ---

-In the sea of AI, there's a new threat on the horizon: Large Language Models (LLMs) and products built upon them, like ChatGPT and GitHub Copilot.
-Are they a tsunami about to swipe us away or a giant wave we must learn to ride?
+<p style="font-size: 1.2em">In the sea of AI, there's a new threat on the horizon: Large Language Models (LLMs) and products built upon them, like ChatGPT and GitHub Copilot.
+Are they a tsunami about to swipe us away or a giant wave we must learn to ride?</p>

-### Summary

-To investigate, I started with a concrete itch I had to scratch: sending a reminder to inform our customers, in bulk, by SMS.
+<p style="font-size: 1.1em; font-style: italic;">To investigate, I started with a concrete itch I had to scratch: sending a reminder to inform our customers, in bulk, by SMS.
 With ChatGPT, I created an application in a new programming language, Go, in minutes instead of days.
 I'll walk through how I did that and what it was like, and I'll close by reflecting on how, for programmers trapped doing the same things repeatedly, with minimal variations, LLMs might turn into a frightening tsunami.
-However, for experienced programmers, LLMs are an incredible wave to ride: you go higher and faster if you know your moves, and that's a lot of fun.
+However, for the dexterous kind, LLMs are an incredible wave to ride: you surf higher and faster if you know your moves, and that's a lot of fun.</p>

 Since the launch of GitHub Copilot and ChatGPT, some people have been saying programmers will disappear as we know them today.
-In contrast, others said that programmers will be fine as long as the tools just spit out a statistically probably answer without understanding what you ask.
-Nowadays, I don't code much, making it hard to have an opinion based on first-hand experience.
+In contrast, others said that programmers will be fine as long as the tools just spit out a statistically probable answer without understanding what you ask.
+Nowadays, I don't code much, making it hard to form an opinion based on first-hand experience.

 This changed last week.
 Some customers asked us to be reminded of an upcoming training and we wanted to send an SMS instead of an email.
-As we didn't have any system in place for this, a colleague asked me what to do.
-I knew was about messaging platforms providing APIs to send SMS, so I told him I would build one for him.
+As we didn't have any system in place for this, a colleague asked me for advice.
+I knew that messaging platforms provide APIs to send SMS, so I told him I would build a tool for the task.
 Selecting a platform was easy: I know MessageBird offers this service, is close to our Amsterdam office, and they are currently facing [headwinds].
 That's the equivalent of a farmers market for an API, I thought, so I created an account.

 MessageBird offers Python bindings to send SMSs with a simple API: